microsoft/botbuilder-tools/packages/MSBot/docs/export-clone.md

 ## Exporting Services

 You can export all of the resources necessary for someone to recreate in their own subscription by using the **msbot export services** command.
-This is useful for you to be able to check-in resources without the keys.
+The result of the command is a folder with QnAMaker and LUIS models exported

-The result of the command is a folder with all of the QnAMaker, and LUIS models exported and a .bot.recipe file which are the instructions for **msbot clone services** to recreate.
+and a .bot.recipe file which are the instructions for **msbot clone services** to recreate.

 ```shell